 In 2003, Travis AFB placed signs at all WABOU sites with LUCs.
 In 2006, the base placed signs at SS016 and the soil portion of SD033.
 Sites SS015 and SD037 did not receive signage because of incompatibilities with safe vehicle or aircraft operations.
 To ensure that base personnel can contact an environmental restoration representative when needed, the phone numbers and other contact information on the signs are checked during the annual inspections.
-The 2018 LUC inspection noted that the all signs display the same cell phone number that is forwarded to the Travis ISS office (290-8458).
+The 2019 LUC inspection noted that the all signs display the same cell phone number that is forwarded to the Travis ISS office (290-8458).
 This ensures a consistent response to any phone inquiries and provides the flexibility of forwarding incoming calls to an assigned base representative.
-Appendix A (Photographs) presents photographs taken during the 2018 LUC inspection that show examples of the signs that have been posted at LUC sites.
+However, when the team tried to call the phone number, the call was immediately transferred to an automated voice messaging system.
+The Travis ISS reported the problem to the appropriate base personnel and received a new cellular phone with the same assigned phone number; this corrected the problem.
+Appendix A (Photographs) presents photographs taken during the 2019 LUC inspection that show examples of the signs that have been posted at LUC sites.